m-lab/website/_pages/tests/msak.md

 ## Raw data in Google Cloud Storage

-All of the raw data and log files from the measurement fleet are archived in their original format and available:
+All of the raw data and log files from the measurement fleet are archived in their original format and publicly available:

 * [throughput and latency results](https://console.cloud.google.com/storage/browser/archive-measurement-lab/autoload/v1/msak){:target="_blank"}
 * [sidecar data](https://console.cloud.google.com/storage/browser/archive-measurement-lab/msak){:target="_blank"}, including tcpinfo snapshots